Satyaki9207/how-to-become-a-data-professional/README.md

 ![](/images/image1p2.PNG)

 #### 1.3 Country of Residence
-Most of the participants were from India and u.S. followed by Brazil, Japan and U.K.
+Most of the participants were from India and U.S. followed by Brazil, Japan and U.K.

 ![](/images/img1p3.PNG)